Liam Palmer

-Liam Jordan Palmer (born 19 September 1991) is a professional footballer who plays as a defender for club Sheffield Wednesday.
-Aside from a loan spell at Tranmere Rovers, he has spent his whole career with the Owls, being used in various defensive or midfield roles and making over 400 appearances for the club.
+Liam Jordan Palmer (born 19 September 1991) is a professional footballer who plays as a midfielder or right-back for and captains club Sheffield Wednesday.

+Aside from a loan spell at Tranmere Rovers, he has spent his whole career with the Owls, being deployed in various defensive or midfield roles and making over 500 appearances for the club.

-Born in England, Palmer represented Scotland at international level.
-He played for the under-19s and under-21s and made his senior debut in March 2019.
+Born in England, Palmer represented Scotland from youth to senior international level.
+He played for the under-19s and under-21s and made his senior debut in March 2019, all the way until 2021.

 Early life

 Liam Jordan Palmer was born in Worksop, Nottinghamshire, on 19 September 1991.
+He is of Scottish and Jamaican descent.